Artists in Small and Rural Municipalities in Canada

 The third-ranked municipality is Comox-Strathcona K, a Regional District Electoral Area encompassing Denman and Hornby Islands in British Columbia (9.17% of its labour force in arts occupations).
 Just off the eastern coast of Vancouver Island, the islands are known to both tourists and residents for their strong artistic communities.

-As shown in Figure 1, of the ten small and rural municipalities with the highest concentration of artists, six are in British Columbia, three are in Quebec’s Eastern Townships, and one is in Nunavut.
+Of the ten small and rural municipalities with the highest concentration of artists, six are in British Columbia, three are in Quebec’s Eastern Townships, and one is in Nunavut.
 These 10 small and rural municipalities have much higher artistic concentrations than larger Canadian municipalities (i.e., those with a population of 50,000 or more).
 In fact, Vancouver, the large municipality with the highest concentration of artists, would rank only 21st among the smaller municipalities.

 The full report contains many more details about artists in small and rural municipalities in each province and territory, including interesting details about artists in municipalities such as Rocky View (Alberta), Corman Park and Yorkton in Saskatchewan, Steinbach (Manitoba), Niagara-on-the-Lake and Meaford in Ontario, Hampton (New Brunswick), Wolfville (Nova Scotia), as well as Portugal Cove-St. Philips and Corner Brook in Newfoundland and Labrador.